Skip to content

 Appraisers use specific calculations to form an opinion of a property's value.
 They base their figures on fair market value for mortgages and estate planning.

-Factors that Determine Property Values in Hawaii
+What Factors Determine Property Values in Hawaii

 Some of the elements that contribute to high property values in Hawaii include:

-Privacy and Property Records
+Maintaining and Amending Hawaii Property Records

 Public property records are not private and are available to anyone at any time.
 When you purchase property, your name, address, and sometimes other details will appear in the records.